HulkHoganHH/vz61-reinforced-3d-printed-semi-auto-receiver/README.md

 - metric drill set
 - 1/8" OD drill
 - dremel
-- drill press with vise recommended for handle threading
+- drill press with vise recommended for handle hole threading

 ## Where to drill? (recommended depending on printer)
 - The two 4mm holes for the hammer and trigger